-The grocery store is a 10 minutes walk from where I live.
-I usually walk, but sometimes I don’t even have the energy for that. or I’m not feeling physically up to it because of assorted physical health stuff going on, so I drive.
+The grocery store is a 10-minute walk from where I live.
+I usually walk, but sometimes I don’t even have the energy for that, or I’m not feeling physically up to it because of assorted physical health stuff going on, so I drive.
 I usually go twice a week.

 On the walk there I try to be mindfully aware of the birds and the tree leaves rustling and such things, but if there’s too much stimulation from people, traffic, etc., I start to experience some derealization.
 I tend to conceptualize this as looking out at the world from further back in my head.
 It’s sort of like there’s a clear jello barrier between me and the rest of the world.
 I’m still connected to reality, but a bit distanced from it.

 That mildly dissociated effect continues when I’m in the store.
 I generally try to go in the morning when it’s not that busy, since peak times are pretty overstimulating.
-I don’t make eye contact with anyone if I can avoid it.
+I’ll avoid making eye contact with anyone if at all possible.

 My local store did some renovating last summer and moved a lot of things around from where they’d been for years.
 I still haven’t figured it out and need to use the aisle signs, even to find staple items I buy on a frequent basis.

-I avoid the pharmacy area.
-I used to get my meds at the store’s pharmacy, but there was an issue a few years back with them not filling my quetiapine prescription right before I was about to leave on a trip.
-I raised a fuss and switched to another pharmacy.
+I avoid the pharmacy area; it’s where I used to get my meds, but there was an issue a few years back with them not filling my quetiapine prescription right before I was about to leave on a trip.
+Being not particularly stable, I raised a fuss and switched to another pharmacy.
 I don’t have any regrets about either the fuss or the switch, but ever since I just don’t feel comfortable even being in that area of the store.

 This particular store always has lots of staff on the floor during the day, and they’re all quite friendly.
 While that might make the store more pleasant for a lot of people, I hate it.
 I’ve been shopping there a long time and recognize many of the staff, and occasionally with particularly vigorous greeters I’ll stop and pretend to be absorbed in looking at something to avoid having to interact with them.
 Yes, I am that asocial.

-There you have it, a glimpse into my everyday functioning.
-Do you have relatively simple routine activities that you’ve needed to adapt because of your mental health?
+So there you have it, a multitude of ways that mental illness can affect the experience of grocery shopping.
+Do you have relatively simple routine activities that you’ve needed to adapt because of your mental illness?